fluthjs/fluth-doc/docs/en/guide/base.md

 Only nodes that meet the condition will push data.
 The [change](/en/api/operator/change) and [filter](/en/api/operator/filter) operators allow for conditional subscription.
 The difference between the two is:

-- change takes a getter function, passing in the previous and current data, and only pushes if the value changes.
+- change takes a getter function, passing in the previous and current data and comparing the return values.
+It only pushes if there's a change.
 - filter takes a condition function, passing in the current data, and only pushes if it returns true.

 ## Unsubscribe